romanhaa/Cerebro/README.md

 * [x] Check if colMeans can be improved.
   * Runs in C, super fast already.
 * [x] Format cell number on load page to have comma separation.
+* [x] Adjust tooltip.
+* [x] Disable zoom in scatterD3.
+  * In `d3-4.13.0.min.js`, change the `wheel.zoom` to `null`.
+* [x] Change color scale in scatterD3 and export functions to `YlGnBu`.
+  * Required adding `d3-scale-chromatic.v.0.3.min.js` to scatterD3 and change object name inside.
+  * Eventually consider making this a variable to choose by user, e.g. blue vs red scale.
 * [ ] Prepare Docker container and instructions on how to use it.
 * [ ] Add contributions that are currently mentioned inside the browser.
 * [ ] Format average UMI and expressed gene counts.